WangyiNTU/Point-supervised-crowd-detection/README.md

 ## Progress
 - [x] Training and Testing Code of WiderFace
-- [ ] Training and Testing Code of ShanghaiTech
+- [x] Training and Testing Code of ShanghaiTech
+- [ ] Pytorch implementation (Expect coming in Nov.)

 ## Introduction